ClashStrategic/release-config/README.md

 ## 🔄 Version Update Plugin

-This package includes a versatile plugin to update versions and dates in any file using configurable patterns.
+This package includes a versatile plugin to update versions and dates in any file using configurable patterns. **Supports two formats**: simple (single pattern per file) and advanced (multiple patterns per file).

-### 📝 Simple Usage
+### 📝 Simple Format (Recommended for single patterns)

 ```javascript
 const {